awsdocs/amazon-pinpoint-user-guide/doc-source/channels-voice-manage.md

 We might not be able to grant your request if your use case doesn’t align with our policies\.

-## Requesting Phone Numbers for the Voice Channel<a name="channels-voice-manage-request-phone-numbers"></a>
+## Requesting Phone Numbers<a name="channels-voice-manage-request-phone-numbers"></a>

-You can use the Amazon Pinpoint console to request phone numbers to use for making voice calls\.
-These phone numbers are *dedicated*—that is, they're reserved for use only by your Amazon Pinpoint account\.
-You can request local phone numbers that are based in a variety of countries or regions\.
+You can use the Amazon Pinpoint console to request and lease phone numbers for sending voice messages\.
+These phone numbers are referred to as *long codes*\.
+A *long code* is a standard telephone number that contains up to 15 digits, depending on the country or region that it's based in\.
+When you lease a long code, the code is *dedicated*—that is, it's reserved for use only by your Amazon Pinpoint account\.
+You can lease local long codes that are based in a variety of countries or regions\.

-**To request a phone number for sending voice messages**
+**To request a dedicated long code for sending voice messages**

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

 1. On the **All projects** page, choose a project\.

-1. Under **Settings**, choose **SMS and voice**\.
+1. In the navigation pane, under **Settings**, choose **SMS and voice**\.

-1. In the **Number settings** section, choose **Request long codes**\.
+1. Under **Number settings**, choose **Request long codes**\.

 1. For **Target country or region**, choose the country or region that the long code should be based in\.
-The long code that you receive uses the local number format for the country or region you selected\.
+The long code that you receive uses the local number format for the country or region that you choose\.
 **Note**
-Currently, you can lease long codes for a only limited number of countries and regions by using the Amazon Pinpoint console\.
-To obtain a long code for a country that isn't listed in the **Target country or region** list, open a new **Account and Billing Support** case in the [AWS Support Center](https://console.aws.amazon.com/support/v1#/case/create)\.
+Currently, you can lease long codes for a limited number of countries and regions by using the Amazon Pinpoint console\.
+To request a long code for a country that isn't listed in the **Target country or region** list, open a new **Account and billing support** case in the [AWS Support Center](https://console.aws.amazon.com/support/v1#/case/create)\.

-1. For **Quantity**, choose the number of phone numbers that you want to lease\.
+1. For **Quantity**, choose the number of long codes that you want to lease\.

-1. For **Default call type**, choose the option that best describes the type of messages that you plan to use this number to send\.
+1. For **Default call type**, choose the option that best describes the type of messages that you plan to send using the long code\.

-1. \(Optional\) To add phone numbers for an additional country or region, choose **Request additional numbers**\.
+1. \(Optional\) To lease a long code for an additional country or region, choose **Add a country or region**\.
 Repeat steps 5 through 7 for each additional country or region\.

 1. When you finish, note the price shown next to **Subtotal**\.
-We charge you this amount each month\.
-If you agree to this monthly charge, choose **Submit** to request the phone numbers\.
+We charge you this amount each month for use of the long codes\.
+If you agree to this monthly charge, choose **Request long codes** to submit your request to lease the long codes\.

-## Relinquishing Dedicated Phone Numbers<a name="channels-voice-manage-remove-phone-numbers"></a>
+## Relinquishing Phone Numbers<a name="channels-voice-manage-remove-phone-numbers"></a>

-If you don't need a dedicated phone number anymore, you can end your lease on that number by relinquishing it\.
-When you relinquish a dedicated phone number, we stop charging you for it in your bill for the next calendar month\.
+If you don't need a dedicated phone number \(long code\) for your account anymore, you can relinquish and end your lease for it\.
+When you relinquish a dedicated long code, we stop charging you for it in your bill for the next calendar month\.

 **Important**
-If you relinquish a dedicated phone number, you might not be able to obtain the same phone number again in the future\.
+If you relinquish a dedicated long code, you might not be able to obtain the same long code again in the future\.

-**To relinquish a phone number**
+**To relinquish a dedicated long code**

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

 1. On the **All projects** page, choose a project\.

-1. Under **Settings**, choose **SMS and voice**\.
+1. In the navigation pane, under **Settings**, choose **SMS and voice**\.

-1. Choose the number that you want to relinquish, as shown in the following image\.
+1. Select the long code that you want to relinquish, as shown in the following image\.
 Choose **Remove long code**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/images/channels-voice-manage-remove-phone-numbers.png)

-1. On the **Remove number confirmation** window, confirm that you want to remove the phone number, and then choose **Confirm**\.
+1. In the **Remove number confirmation** window, confirm that you want to relinquish the long code, and then choose **Confirm**\.